-Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2019-20)
+Quality, Currency, Availability of Textbooks and Other Instructional Materials (School Year 2020-2021)

-Year and month in which data were collected: 2019 August
+Year and month in which data were collected: 2020 August

-Folsom Cordova Unified held a Public Hearing on December 19, 2019, and determined that each school within the District has sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
+Folsom Cordova Unified held a Public Hearing on September 24, 2020, and determined that each school within the District has sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
 All students, including English learners, are given their own individual standards-aligned textbooks or instructional materials, or both, in core subjects for use in the classroom and to take home.
 Textbooks and supplementary materials are adopted according to a cycle developed by the State Department of Education, making the textbooks used in the school the most current available.
 Materials approved for use by the State are reviewed by all teachers and a recommendation is made to the School Board by a selection committee composed of teachers and administrators.
 All recommended materials are available for parent examination at the district office prior to adoption.
 The table displays information about the quality, currency, and availability of the standards-aligned textbooks and other instructional materials used at the school.

 Subject Textbooks and Other Instructional Materials/year of Adoption From Most Recent Adoption?
-Percent Students Lacking Own Assigned Copy Reading/Language Arts Benchmark Advance, 2016 Yes 0.0% Mathematics Pearson - enVision, 2015 Yes 0.0% Science Amplify - California Science, 2019 Yes 0.0% History-Social Science Teacher Curriculum Institute (TCI), 2018 Yes 0.0% Foreign Language 0.0
+Percent Students Lacking Own Assigned Copy Reading/Language Arts Benchmark Advance, 2016 Yes 0.0% Mathematics Pearson - enVision, 2015 Yes 0.0% Science Amplify - California Science, 2019 Yes 0.0% History-Social Science Teacher Curriculum Institute (TCI), 2018 Yes 0.0%

-School Facility Conditions and Planned Improvements (Most Recent Year)
+School Facility Conditions and Planned Improvements

-Folsom Hills Elementary was originally constructed in 1991 and is comprised of 33 classrooms, a multipurpose room/cafeteria, library, staff lounge, and three playgrounds (Kindergarten, primary and intermediate).
-Starting in May of 2019, Folsom Hills Elementary began a full-scale modernization, which includes a complete remodel of the administrative offices, multipurpose room and rooms 1-18, plus the student care building.
+Folsom Hills Elementary was originally constructed in 1991 and is comprised of 35 classrooms, a multipurpose room/cafeteria, library, staff lounge, and three playgrounds (Kindergarten, primary and intermediate).
+Starting in May of 2019, Folsom Hills Elementary began a full-scale modernization, which included a complete remodel of the administrative offices, multipurpose room and rooms 1-18, plus the student care building.
 Rooms 19-33 (currently housed in portables) have been replaced with modular buildings.
-All grounds will be redone, and the expected completion date is January of 2020.
+All grounds were redone, and the completion date was January of 2020.

-The principal works daily with the custodial staff to ensure that the cleaning of the school is completed so as to provide a clean and safe environment for everyone.
+The principal works daily with the custodial staff to ensure that the cleaning of the school is completed to provide a clean and safe environment for everyone.
 The district governing board has adopted cleaning standards for all schools in the district.
 A summary of these standards is available at the district office for review.
-District maintenance staff ensures that the repairs necessary to keep the school in good repair and work orders are completed in a timely manner, though while undergoing modernization, this is a collaborative effort with the contractor and sub-controctors.
+District maintenance staff ensures that the repairs necessary to keep the school in good repair and work orders are completed in a timely manner, though while undergoing modernization, this was a collaborative effort with the contractor and sub-contractors.
 A work order process is used to ensure efficient service and highest priority are given to emergency repairs.
 While reviewing this report, please note that even minor discrepancies are reported in the inspection process.
 The items noted in the table have been corrected or are in the process of remediation.
 The district participates in the State School Deferred Maintenance Program, which provides matching funds on a dollar-for-dollar basis, to assist school districts with expenditures for major repair or replacement of existing school building components.
 Typically this includes roofing, plumbing, heating, electrical systems, interior or exterior painting, and floor systems.

-Date of inspection: 10/17/2019
+Date of inspection: 10/08/2020

-School Facility Good Repair Status (Most Recent Year)
+School Facility Good Repair Status